 For example, I heated three batches of milk (2 quarts each) last night.
-As usual, I set them on the counter to cool down to approximately 110 degrees.
+As usual, I set them on the counter to cool down to approximately 110˚ F.

 Throwing out all that milk was unthinkable.
 It didn’t smell bad, so I heated the milk to 100 degrees, added a little more starter, and incubated as usual.
 Five hours later, I had perfect yogurt.

-Did you set up your incubation system to the correct temperature?
+Does your incubation system maintain the correct temperature?

 Another scenario I often hear about is forgetting to turn on the heat for your incubation “system.”
 Again, if the milk still smells OK, reheat milk mixture to 100 degrees F. Turn on your heat source for incubation and give the milk a few more hours to make yogurt.